elm-land/elm-land/docs/concepts/layouts.md

 Here are some things to keep in mind:

-- You can pass along `settings` value into your `view` function, just like we saw in the pages section (see line 22)
+- You can pass along `props` value into your `view` function, just like we saw in the pages section (see line 22)
-- Be sure to add the `contentMsg` parameter everywhere you see `Settings` in this file
+- Be sure to add the `contentMsg` parameter everywhere you see `Props` in this file

 ::: tip What's up with that `map` function?

-When you add the `contentMsg` variable to your `Settings` type, Elm Land will ask you to define a `map` function to help convert your `Settings` type from one `contentMsg` to another.
+When you add the `contentMsg` variable to your `Props` type, Elm Land will ask you to define a `map` function to help convert your `Props` type from one `contentMsg` to another.

 This is essential for the generated code to connect this layout to the top-level application!